haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 		GameManager.exit_game()
 	```

-maaaaaaybe go over the functions and the saving mechanics idkkkk im lazyyyyyyy

-Saving and loading now properly works on main-game scenes, and I fixed logs accidentally being set to add 0 of themselves when collected.
-The game is basically done as far as the assignment is concerned, though I am putting off audio like my life depends on it because my headphones are too short :(
+Saving and loading now properly works on main-game scenes, so I can go over the scripts now (later lmao)

-??? example "Saving & loading functionality
+??? example "Saving & loading functionality"
 	``` gdscript title="game_manager.gd (global)"
 	# Sets up the game and tells the other globals to load the base scene + any saved parts
 	# Also sets a variable that allows the player to save now that there's a game to save